-SEGARIS ART CENTRE GALERI CHANDAN Having been around for seven years, Galeri Chandan has already Segaris Art Centre is an arm of UiTM that provides a platform established itself as one of the key players in visual arts.
-Notable for UiTM graduates to reach a wider audience.
-They keep their successes include the establishment of the bi-annual Malaysian exhibitions fresh by putting on a new one every month and Emerging Arts Award and the Traveling Soul Project that shines include a fusion of seasoned artists as well as up-and-coming a light on Malaysian artists on a global stage.
-Currently, they talent.
-Currently, they represent 200 full-time artists who are working on The Future of Malaysian Art (FMA) project - a graduated from the Faculty of Art & Design. movement that engages art enthusiasts on social media to share their thoughts on the direction of Malaysian art in the future.
+Having been around for seven years, Galeri Chandan has already established itself as one of the key players in visual arts.
+Notable successes include the establishment of the bi-annual Malaysian Emerging Arts Award and the Traveling Soul Project that shines a light on Malaysian artists on a global stage.
+Currently, they are working on The Future of Malaysian Art (FMA) project - a movement that engages art enthusiasts on social media to share